-Term Definition Secondary Control Mark Secondary Control Marks are marks that consist of survey marks and reference marks placed by traversing between survey control marks.
-Survey Control Mark As defined in the Standard for the Australian Survey Control Network - SP1 Version 2.10 , a Survey Control Mark is a monument that provides a physical realisation of one or more datums.
+Term Definition Permanent Survey Mark Permanent Survey Marks are substantial marks.
+The installation and maintenance of Permanent Survey Marks is regulated under the Survey and Mapping Infrastructure Regulation 2014.
+Secondary Control Mark Secondary Control Marks are marks that consist of survey marks and reference marks placed by traversing between survey control marks.
+Survey Control Mark As defined in the Standard for the Australian Survey Control Network - SP1 Version 2.2, a Survey Control Mark is a monument that provides a physical realisation of one or more datums.
 They are used for survey control networks and Permanent Survey Marks are the preferred type of marks used for Survey Control Marks.
 Survey Mark Survey mark means a survey peg, reference mark, level mark or any other mark for the purpose of setting out, checking or measuring work Under the Contract.